nismod/git-novice/_includes/slides/06-ignore.md

 ---

-## Ignoring all data Files in a Directory
+## Exercise: Ignoring all Data Files in a Directory

 Given a directory structure that looks like: